omarcino/Internet-Connectivity-Data-Analysis/README.md

 # Internet Connectivity Data Analysis
-## Main idea
+## Main Idea

 We'll analyze the Internet Quality by pinging a host in the Internet every second 24/7.
-And also, we'll test the Internet Speed in a defined timely manner by using Ookla Speed Test
+And also, we'll test the Internet Speed by using Ookla Speed Test

 ## Tools